-The Technology Coordinator submits mid-year and annual reports.
-The mid-year report is due April 1; the annual report is due September 1 before the annual conference.
-The Technology Coordinator sends these two reports to both (1) the Executive Director for distribution to the Executive Committee and the Board of Directors and (2) the Chair of the Technology Committee.
+The Technology Coordinator submits two status reports.
+The interim report is due April 1; the annual report is due September 1 before the annual conference.
+The Technology Coordinator sends these two reports to the Executive Director for distribution to the Executive Committee and the Board of Directors.